nausheenfatma/EntityCanonicalizationDataset/README.md

 # EntityCanonicalizationDataset
-This is a temperory link which we plan to relocate if accepted.
+This is a temperory anonymous link which we plan to relocate if accepted.

 The two publicly available source of datasets for recruitment domain entities is described below: